tensorflow/swift-models/CIFAR/README.md

 You'll need the [latest version of Swift for TensorFlow] (https://github.com/tensorflow/swift/blob/master/Installation.md) installed and added to your path.
-Additionally, the data loader requires Python 3.x rather than Python 2.7.
+Additionally, the data loader requires Python 3.x (rather than Python 2.7), `wget`, and numpy.

 To train the default model, run:

 ```
-cat models.swift data.swift main.swift | swift -O -
+swift -O models.swift data.swift main.swift
 ```